 International Geodiversity Day

-Urednik Expert service news, News
+Urednik Expert service news

 Geodiversity is all around us, and it consists of the diversity of rocks, minerals, fossils, landforms, underground objects, sediments, and soils, along with the natural processes that have created them throughout geological history and are still creating them today.
 To raise awareness of its importance, UNESCO declared October 6th as International Geodiversity Day in 2021.